memseer/docs.memseer.com/docs/examples/my_cat.md

 # My cat (or any other pet)

 You got a cat, which needs to be looked after, periodically vaccinated, given anti-parasitic medication and occasionally have its nails cut.
-Let’s create new a item, so we can effortlessly keep track of all important events.
+Let’s create new a category, so we can effortlessly keep track of all important records.
 Give it a name and set origination date to the birthday of the cat.
 Next click “New Action +” and add “anti-parasitic treatment”.
 As per your veterinarian, add the frequency of the treatment.
 In our example we will set frequency to every 3 months, and the period from March to November.

 Navigate to [memseer.com](https://memseer.com){:target="_blank"}